Extreme Temperature Custom Cable Materials

 - If instead, the cable would be in a static environment, a good question to ask is whether the cable will be supported/contained or free to move in the wind?
 If the cable is able to move, brittle point is important because the jacket could crack if the cable could come into contact with other objects at sub-zero temperatures.
 If that is a possibility, be sure to check the cold bend radius of the material being selected.

 - Will the temperature stay relatively constant or will it fluctuate from cold to warm to hot and back to cold?
-If so, what is the cycle time of the fluctuation?
+If so, what is the fluctuating cycle time?

 - Will the cable assembly be installed and frequently handled in freezing temperatures?
-If so, be sure to select a connector that features a high mating cycle count, so that the connector housing or internal pins do not crack and break when being connected and disconnected.
+If so, select a connector that features a high mating cycle count.
+This will ensure that the connector housing or internal pins do not crack and break when being connected and disconnected.